unibe-cns/le_NeurIPS_code/README.md

 For the results shown in Fig.3 all config files with the name `bars_*.yaml` need to be run for 10 different seeds (configurable in the config file).
 The seeds chosen for these experiments were `12345, 12346, 12347, 12348, 12349, 12350, 12351, 12352, 12353, 12354`.

+## Contributing

+>📋  TODO: Pick a licence and describe how to contribute to your code repository.